MaShisongLab/explicit/README.md

 ```
 When using 5000, 4000, 3000, or 2000 samples to train the predictor model, the mean correlation for test samples are 0.9910, 0.9891, 0.9841, 0.9572, respectively.
 #### (7).
 Use the full matrix to perform the analysis
-Next we will analyze the full matrix. <i>Note: Since the matrix is large, it requires a large amount of computational resource.
+Next we will conduct the analysis with the full matrix.
+Significant interacting TF-target genes pairs (SigEdges) will be derived.
+They are the same SigEdges used in Step 1 for deriving TF regulators for gene modules. <i>Note: Since the matrix is large, it requires a large amount of computational resource.
 It is recommended to have at least 80G memory available.</i>
 ```matlab
 % MATLAB code
 % clear all previous variables to free memory